 The first of the meso-level variables – national government policy priorities and preferences – is one that might be expected to have an obvious effect on day-to-day policy in public sector museums through the centrality of expenditure constraint to both the coalition government of 2010-15 and the current Conservative government’s economic policies.
 The Museums Association (MA), the major professional body representing museums and museum staff in the United Kingdom (UK), has produced three survey reports (Newman & Tourle 2011; Evans 2012, 2013) on the impact of recent cuts in public expenditure on museums and, while there are exceptions, the general picture is of consistent and, in some cases, large-scale reductions in museum expenditure across the UK, with over 50% of museum services reporting budget cuts in each of the first two years, and 49% in the third.
-It is hardly surprising then that funding and budget cuts were seen as major issues for the majority of interviewees.
+It is hardly surprising, then, that funding and budget cuts were seen as major issues for the majority of interviewees.
 In most cases questions of finance were seen as being largely concerned with the local working-out of national decisions in which a ‘strong streak of opportunism’ (Trust, Education manager) is made use of to manage the consequences of these meso-level decisions.
 Little of this management was concerned with changed expectations in terms of income generation (mentioned specifically by only three respondents), but much more of it was expressed in terms of the impact of reduced (and reducing budgets) on staff resources and time.
 A persistently expressed view was that museums were something of ‘a Cinderella service’ and ‘nobody wants to give you the money’ (University, Service manager) as they were not central to the concerns of the larger organizations with which they were associated, leading to a persistent need to justify their existence, and encouraging the development of advocacy arguments in the absence of persuasive evidence (Belfiore 2009).
 The consequence of this was that there was a good deal of pressure inside museums to find the means to demonstrate their relevance in terms of the policy preferences of funding agencies.
 In this respect either an active instrumentalization or ‘attachment’ of policy to other areas (Belfiore 2012; Gray 2002, 2008) had become a defensive strategy adopted within the sector, rather than being something that was consciously imposed by external actors.
 This was particularly evident in the case of the education function of museums where the major determinant of what was to be provided to school-children was determined by the contribution that the museums service could make to meeting the demands of the national curriculum.
 Longer-serving museums staff, however, indicated that defensive instrumentalism had always been a tool for managing external policy demands ‘particularly when there’s money attached to it’ (District Council, Service manager).
 Shifts in the focus of internal museum policies from dealing with matters of social inclusion (‘always where the money was’) to those of mental health (‘it’s where the money is’, Metropolitan District, Education manager) demonstrate the manner in which a filtering exercise takes place that is not concerned with the specifics of external policy detail but is more concerned with organizational and functional survival.
 In this respect meso-level demands become something to manage to the benefit of the museum itself rather than inescapable pressures that must be conformed to.